Loading...

 (a) At what distance from the base of the cliff does the stone land?

-(b) Find the speed and direction of the stone just before it hits the ground?
+(b) Find the speed and direction of the stone just before it hits the ground.

-Since said that the stone is thrown horizontally, so $\theta=0$.
-Let the origin of the coordinate be the throwing point that is $(x_0=0,y_0=0)$ and the coordinate of the landing point $(x=?,y=-20\,{\rm m})$.
+Solution: Since it is said that the stone is thrown horizontally, we can conclude that $\theta=0$.
+Let the origin of the coordinate system be the throwing point, which is $(x_0=0,y_0=0)$, and let the coordinates of the landing point be $(x=?,y=-20\,{\rm m})$.

-(a) The horizontal distance from the base is obtained by $x=v_0\,t$, in which $t$ is the time from the base to the desired point.
-The time between throwing to landing points is called total flight time $T$ and is obtained by $\Delta y=-\frac 12\,g\,t^2$.
-Thus, we get \[ \begin{aligned} \Delta y&=-\frac 12\,g\,t^2 \\ -24&=-\frac 12 \,(9.8)\,T^2\\ &=2.21\,{\rm s} \end{aligned} \] Now, substitute it into the equation for horizontal distance \[ \begin{aligned} x&=(v_0\,\cos \theta)\,t\\ &=(8\times \cos 0)\,(2.21)\\ &=17.68\,{\rm m} \end{aligned} \]
+The time between throwing and landing points is called total flight time $T$ and can be obtained using $\Delta y=-\frac 12\,g\,t^2$.
+Thus, we have \begin{align*} \Delta y&=-\frac 12\,g\,t^2 \\ -24&=-\frac 12 \,(9.8)\,T^2 \\ &=2.21\,{\rm s} \end{align*} Now, substituting this value into the equation for horizontal distance, we have: \begin{align*} x&=(v_0\,\cos \theta)\,t\\ &=(8\times \cos 0)\,(2.21)\\ &=17.68\,{\rm m} \end{align*}

-(b) The velocity's components of the projectile just before hitting the ground is \begin{align*} v_{x}&=v_0=8\,{\rm m/s} \\ v_y&=-gT=-9.8\times 2.21 \\ &=-21.7\,{\rm m/s}\\ \\ \text{speed}&=\sqrt{v_x^2 + v_y^2}\\ &=\sqrt{8^2 + (21.7)^2}\\ &=23.12\,{\rm m/s}\\ \\ \text{direction}\quad \theta &=\tan^{-1}\left(\frac{v_y}{v_x}\right)\\&=\tan^{-1}\left(\frac{-21.7}{8}\right)\\ &=-69.7^\circ \end{align*} The negative indicates the angle is below the positive $x$-axis.
+(b) The velocity components of the projectile just before hitting the ground are \begin{align*} v_{x}&=v_0=8\,{\rm m/s} \\ v_y&=-gT=-9.8\times 2.21 \\ &=-21.7\,{\rm m/s}\\ \\ \text{speed}&=\sqrt{v_x^2 + v_y^2}\\ &=\sqrt{8^2 + (21.7)^2}\\ &=23.12\,{\rm m/s}\\ \\ \text{direction}\quad \theta &=\tan^{-1}\left(\frac{v_y}{v_x}\right)\\&=\tan^{-1}\left(\frac{-21.7}{8}\right)\\ &=-69.7^\circ \end{align*} The negative sign indicates that the angle is below the positive $x$-axis.

-A pirate ship is $560\,{\rm m}$ away from a fort defending a harbor entrance-level defense cannon level fires balls at an initial velocity of $82\,{\rm m/s}$ at an angle of $63^\circ$. (a) How long is the cannonball in the air? (b) What is the maximum height reached by the ball?
+Example (4): A pirate ship is $560\,{\rm m}$ away from a fort defending a harbor entrance-level defense cannon level fires balls at an initial velocity of $82\,{\rm m/s}$ at an angle of $63^\circ$. (a) How long is the cannonball in the air? (b) What is the maximum height reached by the ball?

-Solution: Given data: the maximum distance that the cannon-balls hit the ships i.e. $\Delta x=560\,{\rm m}$, initial velocity $v_0=82\,{\rm m/s}$ and the angle made by the cannon with the horizontal is $63^\circ$.
+Solution: Given the following data: the maximum distance that the cannonballs hit the ships, which is $\Delta x=560\,{\rm m}$, initial velocity $v_0=82\,{\rm m/s}$, and the angle made by the cannon with the horizontal is $63^\circ$.

 Problem (5):